Skip to main content

 Employment Contracts in Norway

 In accordance with the Working Environment Act in Norway, a written employment contract is mandatory for all positions.
-This contract must outline the terms and conditions of the employment and be provided to the employee within one month of their start date, or immediately for engagements lasting less than one month.
+This contract must outline the terms and conditions of the employment and be provided to the employee as early as possible and no later than seven days after the start date for employment relationships lasting more than one month, or immediately for engagements lasting less than one month.

 Typically, employment contracts are indefinite, granting employees the right to work until either party terminates the agreement.
 Temporary or fixed-term employment is restricted to specific situations, such as temporary work, replacements, traineeships, labor market schemes, sports-related roles, and CEO positions.
-General use of fixed-term contracts for specific work is limited to 12 months, with a 12-month restriction on rehiring for similar roles if the employee is not offered permanent employment.
+Temporary employment is only permitted in the situations allowed by law, and the main rule in Norway remains permanent employment.

 Working Hours

-Employees in Norway are entitled to clear information about your work schedule, including the timing and duration of your work.
+Employees in Norway are entitled to clear information about their work schedule, including the timing and duration of their work.
 Regulations govern ordinary working hours to prevent excessive work, and provisions are in place to ensure compensation for overtime work.

-Standard working hours in Norway adhere to the following guidelines:
+Standard working hours in Norway adhere to the following legal maximum guidelines:

 Probation Period